EeeBeeDee/simply-service/README.md

 ## Agile Planning

 This project has been approached with an Agile mindset.
-Using epics and user stories I have laid out not only what I plan to achieve with this website but what I expect users hitting the home page will want.
+Using epics, tasks and user stories.
+I have laid out not only what I plan to achieve with this website but what I expect users hitting the home page will want.
 This approach has helped to compartmentalize development and make what I hope to achieve much more manageable.

 This can be seen implemented on my projects [Kanban.](https://github.com/users/EeeBeeDee/projects/3/views/1)